 However, the inner display type might be something like

-flex, in which case the direct children will display as grid, or flex items.
+flex, in which case the direct children will display as a grid, or flex items.
 In such a case the element is described as creating a grid or flex formatting context.
-In many ways this is similar to a block formatting context, however the children behave as flex or grid items rather than items in normal flow.
+In many ways, this is similar to a block formatting context, however, the children behave as flex or grid items rather than items in normal flow.

-The interactions between block-level and inline-level boxes is described in the MDN documentation for
+The interactions between block-level and inline-level boxes are described in the MDN documentation for

 In addition, the references for specific values of display explain how these formatting contexts work in terms of box layout.

-Elements either participate in the formating context of their containing block or establish an independent formatting context.
-A grid container for example establishes a new Grid Formatting Context for its children.
+Elements either participate in the formatting context of their containing block or establish an independent formatting context.
+A grid container, for example, establishes a new Grid Formatting Context for its children.

 Independent formatting contexts contain floats, and margins do not collapse across formatting context boundaries.
-Therefore, creating a new block formatting context can ensure that floats remain inside a box.
-Developers sometimes clear floats by changing the value of the
+Therefore, creating a new block formatting context can ensure that floats and margins remain inside a box.
+To do this, add